 Five Tips To Make Sense of Your DNA Testing So you have had your autosomal DNA tested- now what?!
 Come learn in 45 minutes what would take you hours to read about online, and leave armed with enough information to start making your DNA work for you.

-An Outsider’s Look Inside AncestryDNA AncestryDNA is taking growing exponentially every week.
+Making the Most of AncestryDNA AncestryDNA is taking growing exponentially every week.
 But can their super computers and large database really help you in your genealogical efforts?
 Come find out.

 Finding Missing Persons With DNA DNA testing can be a very powerful tool to help fill in the blanks in your family tree.
 But how helpful can it really be when you know absolutely nothing about the person you are trying to find?
 As it turns out, with the right techniques and a careful search, your DNA might be able to tell you more than you think.